cseanburns/systems-librarianship/src/2d-documenting-git-github-markdown.md

 However, since Git is a version control system, we can create additional branches to test or work on different components of our projects without messing with the main branch.
 For large or complex projects, we would work and switch among different branches.
-A large project might be a big website, an software application, or even an operating systems.
+A large project might be a big website, an software application, or even an operating system.
 Working in non-main branches (e.g., a testing branch), allows us to develop components of our project without interfering with the main branch, which might be at a stable version of our project.
 And then when we are ready, we can merge a testing branch with our main branch, or we can delete the testing branch if we don't want to use it.

 We will primarily work with the default, main branch with our projects, but you should read the [Git documentation on branches][git_branches].

-Important note: If we create a new repository on our local machines using Git, the default branch might be called **master**.
-However, if we create a new repository on GitHub, the default branch will be called **main**.

-There is a long history of using terms like master and slave in various technologies, and the technology industry is beginning to come to terms with this and to use more inclusive terms.
-You can read more about the reasons here:

-- [GitHub to replace 'master' with 'main' starting next month][gitmain]
-- [Tech Confronts Its Use of the Labels 'Master' and 'Slave'][gitlabels]

 For future reference, here's a nice cheat sheet of [Git commands][git_commands].